 What is Large Hydro?

-- Large Hydro generates electricity by harnessing the power of moving or falling water to produce mechanical/electrical energy.
+Hydroelectric assets provide energy that is readily available, clean, and cost-effective.
+Large Hydro generates electricity by harnessing the power of flowing or falling water to produce mechanical/electrical energy.

 Why Large Hydro?

-- The feasibility of developing a site for hydroelectric generation depends on geography and water supply.
-The most favourable areas for hydroelectric development are mountainous regions, with rivers and heavy rainfall that are not too far from industrial centres, making it an advantageous technology to serve British Columbia’s energy requirements.
+The feasibility of developing a site for hydroelectric generation depends on geography and water supply.
+The most favourable areas for hydroelectric development are mountainous regions, with rivers and heavy rainfall that are not too far from industrial centres, making it an advantageous technology to serve BC’s energy requirements.

-- With an average life span of 50 to 100 years, Large Hydro projects are long-term investments that can be upgraded to take advantage of the latest technologies.
-Large Hydro is an electricity source with long viability and low operation and maintenance costs that span generations.
+With an average life span of 50 to 100 years, Large Hydro projects are long-term investments that can be upgraded to take advantage of the latest technologies.
+Large Hydro is an electricity source with long viability and low operation and maintenance costs.

 Large Hydro in BC